 From our B&B in Hakone, we took an hour bus ride to Odawara Station; activated our 7-day JR pass to catch the bullet train (Shinkansen) to Kyoto.
 I had never seen a bullet train before and i now understand clearly why it’s called a ‘bullet train’….
 Besides the very much conspicuous reason, the train will vanish within a blink of an eye.
 There are a few types of bullet train and the Japan Railway Pass covers everything but the Nozomi.
 Nozomi is the fastest bullet train in comparison to the others (Kodama, Sakura, etc).

-If you are in a big group and would like some sort of certainty to be seated together, you could reserve your seats at almost any JR station beforehand.
+If you are in a big group and would like some sort of certainty to be seated together, you could reserve your seats at the JR station too.
 There, they will hand you the seat numbers, the allocated car and the time of your departure.
 You do not even have to pay extra for such service.
 If you do not feel like booking the seats, that’s alright too, in fact, that’s better.
 It is because reserved cars are usually at the other end of the train and you might have to walk a bit to get there.
 There are three cars meant for unreserved seating.
 As long as there are seats available, they’re yours.
 You could just board the train anytime you wish.
 Fortunately, the seats have enough space for you to put your luggage in front but it could be an excruciating experience if your luggage is massive because you can’t quite stretch your legs.

 This shall be my much suggested 3- day itinerary if you ever find yourself in Kyoto.